News & Insights

 McGill and Partners expands its US operations and opens its New York HQ

-McGill and Partners was founded in May 2019, following significant financial backing from Warburg Pincus, one of the oldest private equity firms in the world.
+Our firm was founded in May 2019, following significant financial backing from Warburg Pincus, one of the oldest private equity firms in the world.
 Since then, the firm has driven one of the most ambitious talent acquisition strategies the broking world has ever seen and has become a destination of choice for some of the brightest talent in the industry.

 McGill and Partners has grown rapidly to 428 colleagues globally serving over 400 client accounts, whilst placing circa $3bn of gross written premium into the London and international markets in 2021.
 The company is one of the fastest growing specialty (re)insurance brokers in the world, with revenues of $60m in 2020; $123m in 2021; and is on target to exceed 65% organic revenue growth for the first half of 2022 with strong momentum for the full year.